JacBinon/SOHPMORE-DESIGN/docs/assignments/A02/index.md

 Overall, this assignment helped reinforce the importance of accuracy, organization, and careful verification in engineering.
 It also showed me that completing the calculations is only one part of the design process; being able to clearly document and defend the decisions made throughout the process is equally important.
 I learned how making too broad of assumptions can have profound impacts on your calculated values.
 The biggest example of this was when I just assumed the truss members were square without accounting for the holes the pins make or the overlap of material at the pin joints.

-##Failure Modes of Truss Members
+## Failure Modes of Truss Members

 In this truss, we have three unique members that have forces on them: BD/AE, BC/CA, and DE.
 The members BD/AE and DE are both in tension.
 Members BC/CA are in compression.
-The members DC/CE are zero-force members and therefore will not be discussed in this section.
+The members DC/CE are zero-force members and therefore will not be discussed in this section.<br/>

 - Tension Members
   Members BD/AE are in tension.
 Because they are made of a low-carbon ASTM A36 steel, they will yield a large amount before fracturing.
 This steel has a low carbon content and will be in a soft, ductile state in a truss structure.
 If these members were made of a high-carbon steel and hardened, they would be more likely to fracture rather than undergo significant deformation.
 This failure mode is described almost verbatim on Baling Steel's webpage (https://baling-steel.com/a36-steel-composition/): "The modest percentage keeps the alloy soft enough to bend, hammer, or machine without expensive preparation.
 Because brittleness is all but ruled out, the plate absorbs fatigue and still stretches a bit before it finally breaks."
 To prevent this failure, the members in tension could be replaced by cables or another material that is better suited for tensile loading.
 Alternatively, increasing the safety factor would also decrease the chances of this failure occurring.